Antwerp2004/Multidisciplinary-Project-Dataset--CO3107/README.md

 # Some explanation of the tables' current data
 - `User`: 100 users, password encrypted.
-- `Garden`: 300 gardens, each has 1-5 users.
+- `Garden`: 300 gardens, name is concatenated.
+- `has`: Each garden has 1-5 users (Geometric distribution 0.75).
 - `Report`: Daily report at 6am and 6pm.
+- `ChangeLog`:
-- `ChangeLog`: Base on the conditions of each entry in `Report` table, at that time to determine the action.
+1. Base on the conditions of each entry in `Report` table, then apply threshold to determine the action at that time.
+2. The implementation time is in TIME_OFFSET (curently +5 seconds each).
+- `Warnings`:
+1. 10% of the ChangeLog has malfunctions
+2. Randomly select between 2 warnings in the respective category
+3. Send warning to all the users of that garden.